BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Our Model

-In practice, na\"ively measured speedup functions like those in Figure \ref{fig:speedup:changing} may violate the second two assumptions.
-However, we can always remedy this by considering the monotonic concave hull of the speedup function.
-Prior work \cite{10.1145/3641512.3686370} has shown that one can achieve performance equivalent to this concave hull without incurring additional rescaling by alternating between allocations on the concave hull over time.
-Furthermore, it is easy to see that a policy does not benefit from using allocations not on the concave hull of the speedup function.
+Second, for each type $i$ and epoch $j$, the speedup function $s_{ij}(k)$ should fulfill the following properties: (1) $s_{ij}(k)$ is defined and continuous on $k\in[\base_i,+\infty)$; (2) \emph{Monotonicity}: $s_{ij}(k_1)\le s_{ij}(k_2)$ for any $\base_i\le k_1<k_2$; (3) \emph{Concavity}: $s_{ij}(k_1)/k_1\ge s_{ij}(k_2)/k_2$ for any $\base_i\le k_1<k_2$.
+In practice, naively measured speedup functions like those in Figure~\ref{fig:speedup:changing} may violate the latter two assumptions.
+However, we can always remedy this by considering the monotonic concave envelope of the speedup function.
+Prior work~\cite{10.1145/3641512.3686370} has shown that one can achieve performance equivalent to this concave envelope without incurring additional rescaling by alternating between allocations on the envelope over time.
 We follow this approach to handle non-concave speedup functions in our implementation (see Algorithm~\ref{alg:boa_width_calculator}).

-{\textbf{Feasibility:} } We assume that the budget limit, $b$, is high enough to keep up with the stream of training jobs.
-Mathematically, we express this in terms of the system load contributed by each type of job as follows: $\sum_{i=1}^M \rho_i < b.$
+Third, we assume the budget is high enough to keep up with the stream of training jobs.

-Because of the concavity of the speedup functions, $\rho_i$ denotes the minimum number of GPU-hours required by type-$i$ jobs.
-Hence, the budget, $b$, must be at least the sum of these system load terms.
-If this assumption is violated, either the budget constraint must be violated, or the number of queued jobs in the system will explode over time, leading to an infinite average JCT.

-\section{Budget-optimal Allocation}
+\section{Budget-Optimal Allocation}

-In this section, we present our theoretical results and our BOA policy.
-Under the simplification that there is no rescaling overheads, we can theoretically characterize the optimal policy for the GPU rental problem, as shown below (Definition~\ref{def:BOA}).
-The main theorem proving its optimality is Theorem~\ref{thm:policybest}.
-Then in Section~\ref{sec:theory:rescaling}, we show how to generalize this policy to incorporate the rescaling overheads.

-\begin{definition} [Optimal policy, \policybest] Under the \policybest policy, a type-$i$ job in epoch $j$ is always assigned $k_{ij}$ GPUs, where $k_{ij}$ is the solution for the following optimization problem: